rmusser01/Infosec_Reference/Draft/Attacking Defending iOS -.md

 | **Learning iOS Application Security - 34 part series - damnvulnerableiosapp** | http://damnvulnerableiosapp.com/#learn
 | **iOS app designed to be vulnerable in specific ways to teach security testing of iOS applications.
 | **Damn Vulnerable iOS App - Getting Started** | http://damnvulnerableiosapp.com/2013/12/get-started/
-| **OWASP iGOAT** - ìiGoat is a safe environment where iOS developers can learn about the major security pitfalls they face as well as how to avoid them.
-It is made up of a series of lessons that each teach a single (but vital) security lesson.î | https://www.owasp.org/index.php/OWASP_iGoat_Project
+| **OWASP iGOAT** - ‚ÄúiGoat is a safe environment where iOS developers can learn about the major security pitfalls they face as well as how to avoid them.
+It is made up of a series of lessons that each teach a single (but vital) security lesson.‚Äù | https://www.owasp.org/index.php/OWASP_iGoat_Project